largehappygroup/codesummary_eyetracking/README.md

 * 3_bounding_boxes_preprocessing.ipynb - This file cleans all the csv files and removes trailing characters like ";" and boxes for paretheses only.
 Stores these polished files in word_coordinates_final
 * 3.5_split_bounding_boxes.ipynb - Using OCR split the methods by spaces, but this did not split method calls (e.g. clock.getCurrentTime).
 This split was accomplished manually to differentiate the object from the method call.
 * 4_localize_gaze.ipynb - Reads in the eye-tracking files and annotates each gaze point with the bounding box for the code the participant was looking at.
 Averages a participants left and right gaze coordinates.
-### Folders
+#### Folders
 * final_stimuli - contains screenshots of all 162 Java methods used in the study
 * old_stimuli - contains a record of methods that were excluded.
 * word_coordinates - contains the coordinates for every token in the Java methods.
 This folder contains an intermeidate representation, where some of the tokens have not been matched.
 * word_coordinates_final - contains the coordinates for all the tokens in raw pixel coordinates, as well as pixel coordinates normalized to be between 0 and 1.
 (Tobii records eye-tracking coordinates using 0-1 values)
 * word_coordinates_split - coordinates for tokens where object names and method calls are split
-* word_coordinates_split - intermediate representation.
+* word_coordinates_split_6_4 - intermediate representation.

 ## Analysis
+This folder contains analysis code for both the Java methods, as well as the eye-tracking data.
+Java methods were parsed using srcML [3] to get the structural context of each token (e.g. variable declaration, conditional block, method name, etc.) based on the Abstract Syntax Tree (AST).
+These AST annotations were assigned to each token as a list, then combined with the bounding box coordinates to obtain unified spreadsheets of physical coordinates for the tokens as they were presented, and semantic information about the tokens.
+I then "abstracted" each token by giving it a generalized label based on its purpose in the methods ('Hello World' --> String Literal).

+I then analyzed the eye-tracking metrics associated with these tokens.
+More specifically, I calculated the fixation counts and fixation durations on each token, then computed the scan paths
 * noise.py - crude metric for calculating noise.
 Basically looks at the ratio of NaN rows  when the eye-tracker couldn't record someone's eyes, and valid coordinates.